fanout/js-pubcontrol/README.md

 ## Running `pubcontrol` in web browsers

-A build for browsers is available by running `npm run build` to build the `/browser/pubcontrol.js` artifact.
+A build for browsers is available by running `npm run build-browser` to build the `/browser/pubcontrol.js` artifact.
 This may be included as a normal `<script>` tag on your web page.